harryfresco/harryfresco-angular/README.md

 Make sure CNAME with harryfresco.co.uk is at the same level as index.html Then commit and push to Git

+## OR use the build script

+Run buildScrip.sh to do the above steps for you

 ## Code scaffolding